wfjm/w11/doc/INSTALL.md

     -> see [INSTALL_ghdl.md](INSTALL_ghdl.md) for the unfortunately gory details
   - GTKWave
     -> package: `gtkwave`

+- for cross-verification the SimH simulator is used.
+  See [INSTALL_simh.md](INSTALL_simh.md) for the unfortunately gory details.

 - additional requirements for using Cypress FX (on Nexys2/3) see [INSTALL_fx2_support.md](INSTALL_fx2_support.md).